 Natural radionuclides 226Ra, 232Th and 40K widely spread in rock, soil, sediment and building materials (1-3).
 Building materials are the main source of indoor gamma radiation besides terrestrial and cosmic radiations as individuals spend about 80% lifetime at home office (2).
-226Ra, 232Th and and/or 40K concentrations in building materials depend on their geochemical compositions (4-6).
-It is important to measure the activity concentrations of 226Ra, 232Th and 40K in building materials from different places for estimating the radiological hazards to residents.
+226Ra, 232Th and and/or concentrations in building materials depend on their geochemical compositions (4-6).
+It is important measure the concentrations of 226Ra, 232Th and 40K in building materials from different places for estimating the radiological hazards to residents.